-Active Sussex are working with Rother District Council to build the workforce needed to engage inactive people.
+Active Sussex are working with Rother District Council, Hastings Borough Council and 3VA to build the workforce needed to engage inactive people.

 The methods and learning from this project can be applied to other areas, mostly at zero cost.
 Please contact Active Sussex to discuss how to build the workforce needed to support inactive people in your area.

 All residents regard physical activity as important, but most have insufficient confidence to take part.

 Inactive people have the biggest gap between the importance of physical activity and their confidence to take part.
 Closing this confidence gap will be critical for the workforce to achieve if they are to recruit more inactive people to become active.

 Therefore promotional materials must emphasize that activities are age-appropriate, at ‘my level’ and involve ‘people like me’.
 Coaches can reinforce this in sessions.

 These are the issues that residents raised that would help them to become more physically active.

 Messaging to inactive people should emphasize that activity can be fun and social.

 Coaches and participants both rate getting fit and having fun as the most important reasons to take part in physical activity.
 While residents agree that getting fit is the top reason to be active, they rate having fun much lower, perhaps because they do not enjoy physical activity.
 Coaches and residents place high importance on using physical activity to manage weight.
 Participants place lower importance on this, perhaps because they have attained a weight they are happy with.
 All three place ‘Spending time with friends and family’ as the lowest reason, although this can be the incentive which helps people be active who otherwise wouldn’t be.